Trump declares a 'growing humanitarian and security crisis' on the border in address to the nation

 Watch President Trump's full immigration remarksJan.
 9, 201909:35

-The president's address comes as a partial government shutdown stretched into its third week, prompted by an acrimonious standoff between Trump and House Democrats over his demand for more than $5 billion to build a wall along the U.S.-Mexico border.
+The president's nine-minute address, which was his first from the Oval Office, comes as a partial government shutdown stretched into its third week, prompted by an acrimonious standoff between Trump and House Democrats over his demand for more than $5 billion to build a wall along the U.S.-Mexico border.

-Trump on Tuesday night did not declare a national emergency, although he previously suggested he had the authority to do so to build the wall.
+Trump on Tuesday night did not declare a national emergency, although he had suggested he had the authority to do so to build the wall.
+He also made no mention of the administration's recent claims linking terrorism to those entering illegally from the southern border.

 Instead, he painted a dire picture of the southern border, calling it a pipeline for "vast quantities of illegal drugs" and offered examples of Americans killed by undocumented immigrants.